Wurstnase/Marlin4Due/README.md

 Also a big thanks to all Marlin8bit-developers.
 Keep on working.

-Last but not least, many thanks to Repetier.
-His ARM-port gives me a lot of inspiration.
+Last but not least, many thanks to Repetier. ~~His ARM-port gives me a lot of inspiration.~~ It's not just inspiration anymore.
+I think this ports goes now more to a mix of the ARM-part (Timer, ADC...) of Repetier and the rest (stepper control, temperature control...) with Marlin.

 *Wurstnase*